VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 ### On building logistic regression models:

-Visit the links below for additional guidance on building logistic regression models in Python:
+Visit the links below for additional guidance on building logistic regression models in Python!

 - https://realpython.com/logistic-regression-python/